DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

     https://nodejs.org/docs/latest/api/
     ```

-2. In Node, every file is Module so variables and functions are defined in that file are scoped to that module they are not available outside the module

-3. Node is single threaded language but it is async in nature.

-4. Data Can be store in following modules
+2. Data Can be store in following modules

    1. Json-File
    2. Mysql
    3. MondoDB

-5. Node Vs Npm

-   1. node and npm are different things npm stands for node package manager.
-This thing get install automatically to deal with packages while node is run time environment.

-   2. node -v to check version of node & npm -v  to check version of npm (their version can be different from each other)

-6. In Node first parameter in every function (callback) will be **error** parameter and second one will be **data**
+3. In Node first parameter in every function (callback) will be **error** parameter and second one will be **data**.
+In Node when every we pass any *callback* that means that function is asynchronous function.
+Example when *readFile* read file completely then it will call that callback function.

     ```js
     // Example
     fs.readFileSync('./input.txt', 'utf-8', (error, data) => {
-        console.log('data : ', data);
-        console.log('error', error);
-    })
-    ```

-7. In Node when every we pass any *callback* that means that function is asynchronous function.
-Example when *readFile* read file completely then it will call that callback function.

-    ```js
-    // Example
-    fs.readFile('./input.txt', 'utf-8', (error, data) => {
         console.log('data : ', data);
         console.log('error', error);
     })